Vaccination is protecting us as individuals and as a community. Get answers to questions about getting the vaccine and tips for after vaccination.

 No!
 The vaccine cannot give you COVID-19.
 The Pfizer, Moderna and Johnson & Johnson vaccines do not contain the pieces needed to make more virus.

-The U.S. FDA and other agencies closely monitored vaccine development and in clinical trials that evaluated both the safety and effectiveness of the vaccines, no significant side effects were seen beyond the expected flu-like symptoms.
+The U.S. Food and Drug Administration (FDA) and other agencies closely monitor vaccine development in clinical trials that evaluate both the safety and effectiveness of vaccines.
+In the Moderna and Pfizer vaccines, no significant side effects were seen beyond the expected flu-like symptoms.
+In extremely rare cases, thrombosis with thrombocytopenia syndrome (TTS) has affected recipients of the Johnson & Johnson vaccine, which is why the Moderna and Pfizer vaccines are preferred.

-The Pfizer and Moderna vaccines are effective within two to three weeks after completing the second dose.
-The Johnson & Johnson vaccine is fully effective within four weeks of the one required dose.
+The Pfizer and Moderna vaccines are effective within approximately two to three weeks after completing the second dose.
+The Johnson & Johnson vaccine is fully effective within two weeks of the one required dose.

 This information was reviewed and approved by Infection Preventionist Rosine Angbanzan, MPH (May 2021).